COVID-19 Vaccine Frequently Asked Questions

 When is my child considered fully vaccinated after receiving the COVID-19 vaccine?

-In general, people are considered fully vaccinated 2 weeks after their second dose in a 2-dose series vaccine, such as Pfizer or Moderna.
+In general, people are considered fully vaccinated 2 weeks after receiving the COVID-19 vaccine.